AnaZ083c/configs/.config/nvim/README.md

 debugpy/bin/python -m pip install debugpy
 ```

+> [!NOTE]
-**NOTE**: This configuration also accepts vscode launch configurations.
+> This configuration also accepts vscode launch configurations.
 To use those, simply create a `.vscode/launch.json` inside your workspace (your project root directory)
 as you normally would when developing in VSCode.
 Then, to load this configuration, press `F5` and choose your configuration
 from the prompt.